 - Parabens: According to Gimme the Good Stuff, an online resource for conscious moms and healthy kids, these “notorious and ubiquitous preservatives are found in nearly every type of cosmetic.
 Parabens mimic estrogen and are implicated in breast cancer, though no causal relationship has been established.
-Parabens will show up on labels as benzylparaben, butylparaben, ethylparaben, isobutylparaben, isopropylparaben, methylparaben and/or propylparaben.”
+On labels, parabens will show up as benzylparaben, butylparaben, ethylparaben, isobutylparaben, isopropylparaben, methylparaben and/or propylparaben.”

 - Fragrance: In a category all by itself is “fragrance.”
 Federal law doesn’t require companies to list on product labels any of the chemicals in their fragrance mixture.
 Recent research from EWG and the Campaign for Safe Cosmetics found an average of 14 chemicals in 17 name-brand fragrance products, none of them listed on the label.
 Fragrances can contain hormone disruptors and are among the top five allergens in the world.

 - Phthalates: This is a chemical that acts as a lubricant and is primarily used in plastics and many cosmetics.
 It has been linked to early puberty, autism, obesity and birth defects.
 Phthalates are being phased out of children’s products in the U.S. and have been restricted in Europe since the 1990s due to a growing collection of studies that are shining a light on concerns associated with this chemical.
-Unfortunately, phthalates are usually not on a label, as they’re hidden within the “fragrance” in the product.
+Unfortunately, you won’t usually find phthalates listed separately on a label because they are one of many ingredients in the product’s “fragrance.”

-To view the EWG’s Unacceptable List in its entirety, click here.
+View the EWG’s Unacceptable List in its entirety.

 Hair Care Help

-There is a glimmer of hope brought to us by EWG.
+The EWG brings us a glimmer of hope.
 They have compiled a database, EWG’s Skin Deep Cosmetics Database, which rates products based on their ingredients.
-You can go to the database, put in the product you are wondering about, and find out whether it poses a low, moderate or high hazard to your health.
+You can go to the database, enter a product name, and find out whether it poses a low, moderate or high hazard to your health.

 EWG has recently taken the invaluable information they provide in their database a step further by offering companies a way to be transparent via their EWG Verified mark.
 EWG Verified products can’t contain any of the ingredients listed in the aforementioned Unacceptable List and must meet all of EWG’s rigorous criteria.
 The mark is valid for three years, after which time the product must go through the verification process again.